The case for a headless content management system is compelling: Next-gen digital experiences are coming to the...

 Headless CMS is not for the faint of heart.
 Assembly and development resources are required.
 It is essential to design experiences from the outside in.
 Begin with what is supposed to happen and identify the content requirements.

 Be sure to work out the content production capabilities -- how to source, stage, protect and store snackable content.
-When there is a lot of content to manage and there's a need to ensure agile business operations with rapid and seamless updates, it's best to plan on going headless.
+When there is a lot of content to manage and there's a need to ensure agile business operations with rapid and seamless updates, it's best to on going headless.
 You will need a repository of record with a flexible set of APIs to support omnichannel content delivery.